 Correcting power factor by reducing reactive power helps facilities avoid the fees and extra charges associated with low power factor.
 Moreover, fixing voltage drops can improve equipment performance by increasing motor torque and overload capacity.

 There are a variety of potential solutions for increasing your power factor, including the following:

 - Install capacitors in your alternating current (AC) circuit to decrease reactive power.

 - Set synchronous motors to a leading power factor mode.

 - Minimize the operation of idling or lightly loaded motors.

-- Avoid operating equipment that is above its rated voltage.
+- Avoid operating equipment above its rated voltage.

 Adding capacitors to correct power factor requires careful planning and design.
 For variable motor loads, the amount of capacitance required to correct power factor will also vary.
 In these cases, consider a variable or switched capacitor bank rather than a fixed solution.
-Care should be taken in the application of a switched capacitor bank.
-This is because a capacitor takes about one minute to discharge.
-When the motor is unloaded, power factor increases, as does voltage.
-It is always a good practice to disconnect capacitors when disconnecting motors.
+Be careful when applying a switched capacitor bank; a capacitor takes about one minute to discharge.
+When the motor is unloaded, power factor and voltage increase.
+Always disconnect capacitors when disconnecting motors.

-Equipment that generates harmonics can cause problems on systems with large amounts of capacitance in parallel with inductance.
+Equipment that generates harmonics can cause problems in systems with large amounts of capacitance in parallel with inductance.
 A condition known as harmonic resonance can result, causing the electrical control equipment to perform erratically.
-In the worst case, capacitors can explode and equipment damage may occur.
+In the worst cases, capacitors can explode and equipment damage may occur.
 Any proposed application or modification involving capacitor correction should be reviewed by a qualified electrical engineer.

 If your facility has a significant motor load or uses HID lighting, power factor correction can help you reduce your electric costs if your bill includes a power factor charge.
 Careful planning and design is necessary to optimize savings and protect your critical equipment.